Project-Faster/qpep/docs/user-manual.md

 ### Windows

 > Before proceding be sure to have Administrator rights for your local machine
->
-> QPep currently only supports client mode on windows currently

 Once obtained the install.msi file, open it and you'll be greeted by the intro screen: